 Case Library & Geyer Center for Information Technology Faculty Carrel Policy

 We have established a policy for carrel assignments with the advice and consent of the Faculty Library Advisory Committee and with the approval of the Dean of the Faculty.
-The policy recognizes the primary need for on-campus work space for faculty who are on leave and without suitable departmental office space.
-It is also designed to give all faculty an opportunity to enjoy a limited resource.
-A copy of the policy is included below.
+The policy recognizes the primary need for quiet, uninterrupted campus work space for faculty who are on leave and without suitable departmental office space and for junior faculty doing research.
+It is designed to give all faculty an opportunity to have access to a limited resource, while maintaining the priority to privilege faculty without offices and junior faculty.
+The University Librarian approves all faculty research carrel assignments.

 Faculty Carrel Policy